 Jon was in charge of the first domain addresses and kept them in a bottom desk drawer!

 Dave Farber Grandfather of the Internet taught Jon Postel

 Postel, director of the institute’s Computer Networks Division, created the Internet’s address system and for 30 years played a pivotal role in the technical management and administration of the Internet as director of the Assigned Numbers Authority (IANA), a federally financed entity.
 His wise management of the Internet address system enabled the fast-growing high-speed international communication network to connect computers throughout the world.

-This is what it used to look like.
+This is what it the net used to look like in 1973.

 Grace Hopper Computer Pioneer: Speaking of ALTITUDE Grace Hopper explains Nanoseconds

 The COBOL language was developed by Grace Murray Hopper the first female United States Rear Admiral GRD 34 in the US Navy, #GraceHopper. #tech , who made pivotal advances in computer science.
 Among the amazing accomplishments of Grace Hopper - the discovery of the 1st computer "bug" (a moth).